The best exercise machine to lose weight 2025

 Uninspired design

-You won’t find any top-end features on the RowErg, such as live classes or interactive routines and if that’s what you’re looking for in particular, you might want to check out some fancier models like the Aviron Strong Series.
-Its backlit LCD screen does provide lots of data though, plus there are global rankings, options to program your own workouts and an accompanying app for those who wish to carefully scrutinise their performance.
+You won't find premium touchscreens or interactive classes here, and if that’s what you’re looking for, you might want to check out some fancier models like the Aviron Strong Series.
+However, its backlit LCD screen does provide lots of data though, plus there are global rankings, options to program your own workouts and an accompanying app for those who wish to carefully scrutinise their performance.

-What the Concept2 RowErg undoubtedly offers is a smooth, comfortable row on a durable, well-designed machine.
-At between 70-100Db, it might not be as quiet as a magnetic rowing machine, nor is it as aesthetically-pleasing as a solid wood rower, yet if you’re looking for straightforward bit of kit that does its job well for a competitive price, look no further.
+What the Concept2 RowErg offers is a smooth, comfortable row on a supremely well-designed and robust machine.
+At between 70-100Db, it might not be as quiet as a magnetic rowing machine, nor is it as aesthetically-pleasing as a solid wood rower.
+But if you are looking for function over form, then it is a brilliant straightforward piece of kit that does its job superbly and at a competitive price.

 Make sure you check out our guide to the best rowing machines for more tried and tested rowers.